 - cramping can start within 4 hours of taking the misoprostol tablets. - cramping can range from mild to severe and is usually more than a typical menstrual period - significant cramping should diminish once the pregnancy is expelled.
-This does not usually last longer than 24 hours

 PAIN MANAGEMENT

 To help manage your pain, make sure to: